qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * **Value Map**: A combo box with predefined items.
 The value is stored in the attribute, the description is shown in the combo box.
 You can define values manually or load them from a layer or a CSV file.
+  The description is used as the representable value, meaning it will be shown in classification renderers.

   .. note::